ldirer/deploy-app-docker/readme.md

 * The frontend is written with Vuejs.
 * The backend is in Flask (Python) and uses a PostgreSQL database.
 * We use the database to store the questions and the answers that were submitted if the user decides to record his score.
-For an application this simple you could probably have used a cloud database like firebase.
+For an application this simple you could probably have used a cloud database like firebase (or no database at all!).

 Inspiration from: